 If any of these conditions applies to you, you should seek permission by writing to the Superintendent in advance of your desire to visit to receive approval.
 Superintendents may deny visiting privileges to visitors with criminal histories when the visitor’s presence could create a threat to the security and order of the facility.

-Criteria to be considered includes, but is not limited to, the purpose of the proposed visit, the institutional adjustment of the former offender, the nature of the pending criminal proceeding, and the time between release and the proposed visit.
+Criteria to be considered includes, but is not limited to, the purpose of the proposed visit, the institutional adjustment of the former incarcerated individual, the nature of the pending criminal proceeding, and the time between release and the proposed visit.

 NOTE: In addition to the Superintendent’s approval, probationers and parolees will also require written approval from their Probation and/or Parole Officer.